Georgia Misdemeanor and Felony Theft and Shoplifting Laws

 Talk to a Lawyer

-If you're facing theft or shoplifting charges, contact a criminal defense attorney as soon as possible.
+If you're facing theft or shoplifting charges, contact a criminal defense attorney or request a public defender as soon as possible.
 Even seemingly minor misdemeanor charges can carry serious consequences.
 A criminal record of theft or shoplifting can make it difficult to find housing or employment, and repeat misdemeanors will bump up future charges to a felony.

 DEFEND YOUR RIGHTS